johnsonjh/OpenVi/README.md

   - No external data files required at run-time
   - No external library dependencies required (beyond `curses`)
     - Suitable for static linking and "rescue" usage
+- Various tweaks, fixes, improvements, and clean-ups that have accumulated over the past 25 years of development as part of the *OpenBSD* base system

 #### Why not?